 Examine Your Information

-It’s a good time to meet with your tax preparer – waiting until February of 2017 could increase stress when you’re getting ready to file your return.
+It’s always a good time to meet with your tax preparer – waiting until February could increase stress when you’re getting ready to file your return.
 Get together, look at your tax situation, and start planning now.

 Get Your Books or Financials in Order

-If you’re doing anything beyond working, it’s time to start getting everything in order so that you aren’t rushing at the beginning of 2017.
+If you’re doing anything beyond working, it’s time to start getting everything in order so that you aren’t rushing at the beginning of the new year.
 If you have a small business or rental properties, get prepared to issue 1099s or prepare other forms you’ll need to complete your taxes.

 Set Aside Receipts